 Soft sales skills are both science and art.
 To become a sales expert, you need both hard sales skills and soft skills.
-This sales training course takes you on a learning journey to build a foundation of interpersonal skills to connect and develop strong relationships.
+This sales training course takes you on a learning journey to build a foundation of interpersonal soft skills to connect and develop strong relationships in your sales career.

-Through a series of interactive, bite-sized video lessons, you’ll develop the skills you need to deliver great presentations, communicate effectively, build relationships, listen to uncover opportunities, use emotional intelligence, etc.
+Through a series of interactive, bite-sized video lessons, you’ll develop the soft sales skills you need to deliver great presentations, communicate effectively, build relationships, listen to uncover opportunities, use emotional intelligence, etc. It is often said that hard sales skills will get you in front of a customer, but you need soft sales skills to win over and keep the customer.

 Start your journey to soft skills excellence today with our soft sales skills training course!

-Soft Skills for Sales from The Digital Sales Institute is a video driven sales training program designed to help salespeople understand essential non-technical skills for success in the complex selling environments of today and tomorrow.
+Soft Skills Training for Sales Professionals from The Digital Sales Institute is a video-driven sales training program designed to help salespeople understand essential non-technical skills for success in the complex selling environments of today and tomorrow.
 The program highlights the skills for the way we think, the way we interact with others, how we manage ourselves, and how we communicate.

 You’ve got the technical knowledge, the sales training, the product knowledge, the sales pitch experience, and the functional skills to work through the entire sales process.
 You have expertise in your field.
 You may also have mastered the tasks and activities required to reach your revenue targets.